 You are here

-Otter Tail County Youth Ski Club
+Otter Tail County SkiSparks Club

-Schedule and location
+Schedule and Location

-For 2020, we will meet the following Sundays from 2:00-3:30pm @ Spidahl's Ski Gaard:
+For 2022, we will meet the following Sundays from 2:00-3:30pm @ Spidahl's Ski Gaard:

 Weather and cancellation policy

-- We will not ski if the air temperature is below 4˚ F, or the wind chill is below -15˚ F, or at the leader's discretion.
+We will not ski if the air temperature is below 4˚ F, or the wind chill is below -15˚ F, or at the leader's discretion.
 Cancellations will be posted on this Web page under "Weather Announcements" and a Remind (@otynski) text will be sent to parents/families.
 Cancellations will not be rescheduled.

 Children should dress in layers.
 A moisture wicking under layer, an insulating layer, and a wind proof layer are typically appropriate.
 Please use your discretion noting your child's activity level and the outside temperature/wind chill.
 Often a winter jacket and snow pants or a snow suit are too warm once the child gets skiing.

 Following are some suggested areas of volunteer service: